American Nurses Foundation: History

 The Foundation was created in 1955 as an affiliate of the American Nurses Association (ANA) with a focus on charitable and educational endeavors.
 It engages in fundraising and management of grants to support these goals.
-Since its inception, the Foundation has grown to include programs ranging in diversity from research grants and scholarships to the Nurses on Boards, the PTSD Toolkit, and Disaster Relief, among many other programs dedicated to completing the Foundation's mission.
+Since its inception, the Foundation has grown to include programs ranging in diversity from research grants and scholarships to the Nurses on Boards, the PTSD Toolkit, and Disaster Relief, among other programs dedicated to completing the Foundation's mission.

 The Foundation's most well-established program remains the nursing research grants (NRG) program.
 As the primary founding purpose for the Foundation, more than 950 researchers have benefited from contributions to the Foundation's NRG program, allowing for extraordinary contribution to science and medicine.
-In 2014 alone, the Foundation was able to award over $247,400 to twenty-five scholars.
+In 2014 alone, the Foundation awarded over $247,400 to twenty-five scholars.